 The course itself

 The course starts with an introduction from the course tutors.
-This takes a few minutes and they ask you questions as a group, such as “Why are you on this speed aware was course?” and “Do you think you were speeding?” or “Do you think you’re speed was appropriate for the road/conditions?” to which the answers are “because I dont want points”, “no” and “not really”.
+This takes a few minutes and they ask you questions as a group, such as “Why are you on this speed aware course?” and “Do you think you were speeding?” or “Do you think your speed was appropriate for the road/conditions?” to which the answers are “because I don’t want points”, “no” and “not really”.

 From this point on the instructors will tell you why all those statements are incorrect but not in a condescending manner but in quite an informal and sometimes slightly humorous manner, this is so you get to understand better why we have speed limits, how the speed limits are decided and what factors have made these speed limits.
 They even tell you who makes the speed limits in your local area as well as the temporary speed limits on the motorways.

 As the course continues you’re lead onto how to determine what the speed limit is in certain areas.
-Such things as is the speed limit 30 within built up areas and how you can tell this and possible reasons why the speed limit is not what you would expect it to be.
-This is such things as lamp posts in built up areas, speed markers, signage as you enter certain roads, speeds on dual carriageways and motorways.
-Again all fairly routine stuff and getting you too perhaps be a bit more perceptive about the speed limit on the road that you drive.
+Such things as, the speed limit is 30 within built-up areas and how you can tell this, and possible reasons why the speed limit is not what you would expect it to be.
+There are such things as lamp posts in built up areas, speed markers, signage as you enter certain roads, speeds on dual carriageways and motorways.
+Again all fairly routine stuff and getting you to perhaps be a bit more perceptive about the speed limit on the road that you drive.

 There is work to be done and you will be given a workbook.
 Whether you choose to fill it in is totally up to you but you will be asked to work in a group and on your own to answer questions and answers are expected.